OmarNizam/async-await-javascript/index.md

     // console.log(resCountry.data[0]);
   } catch (err) {
     console.error(`${err.message} 💥`);
+  } finally {
+    console.log("finally do something optional");
   }
 };
 whereAmI(52.50177, 13.40483);
 whereAmI(52.36039, 4.89688);
 console.log("FIRST");
 /** OUT PUT
   FIRST
   You are in Amsterdam, Netherlands
   You are in Berlin, Germany
+  finally do something optional
+  finally do something optional
      */
 ```